johnsonandjohnson/Bodiless-JS/packages/cx-templates/doc/README.md

 would use the Product Detail Page template.
 This would require two templates created in the `src/templates` directory with the names `product_listing.jsx` and `product_detail.jsx`.
 We will provide these examples in the next sections of this guide.

+?> When using TypeScript, the `.tsx` file extension is also supported.

 ## Brief Overview of Templates in the Test Site